TheMoonrise/master-thesis/README.md

 --name          Names the training run.
                 This helps finding the training results and allows for runs to be resumed.
---resume        Resumes a previously started training.
+--restore       Restores the given checkpoint before each trial run.
---offline       When set no Weights & Biases logging is used.
+--wandb         When set Weights & Biases logging is used.
 ```

 ### Validation